icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 To update a {{HealthcareElement}}, both id and rev fields must be valid:

 * the id should be the one of an existing {{HealthcareElement}}
-* the rev is a field automatically managed by the iCure Back-End to handle conflicts.
+* the rev is a field automatically managed by the iCure API to handle conflicts.
 It must be equal to the one received from the server when creating or getting the {{HealthcareElement}} you want to modify.

 :::